kawhi66/Kawhi/source/todo/index.md

 # ToDo list

 -   The implementation of Virtual DOM - _working_
+-   The Vue's and React's implementation of Diff Algorithm - _working_
 -   How to handle Circular Dependency in module system - _working_
 -   The implementation of Promise - _suspend_
 -   Verify if GET requests have Cross-Origin problem - _done, sure they have_